k2052/vanilla-hn/README.md

 ## Known Issues

 - Routes with the dev server are not universal i.e you can't bookmark a story and return to it -- a refresh returns a 404.
+- Needs to hashes for pages (e.g #ask) on the static version so URLS like /ask don't 404

 ## Future Plans